bsandmann/blocktrust.CredentialWorkflow/docs/index.md

 ---
 title: Home
 layout: default
-nav_order: 1
+nav_order: 2
 permalink: /
 ---

 # Credential Workflow Platform

-Welcome to the **Blocktrust Credential Workflow Platform** documentation - your comprehensive guide to building, managing, and automating verifiable credential workflows.
+Welcome to the **Blocktrust Credential Workflow Platform** documentation - your guide to building, managing, and automating SSI worksflows around Hyperledger Identus workflows.

 ## Overview

 The Credential Workflow Platform is a powerful, extensible system that enables organizations to:

-- Create and manage verifiable credentials using W3C standards
 - Design custom workflows with triggers and sequential actions
 - Automate credential issuance, verification, and management
+- Implement decentralized identity (DID) management, by creating, updating, and deactivating DIDs
 - Integrate with external systems through HTTP and DIDComm
-- Implement decentralized identity (DID) management
+- Fully Open Source based on the Apache 2.0 license

 Built on modern .NET technology, this platform provides a flexible, rule-based approach to credential orchestration while maintaining high security and compliance standards.